OSGeo/OSGeoLive-doc/en/quickstart/sahana_quickstart.rst

 Sahana Eden is already installed and configured when you start OSGeo Live.
 To access Sahana Eden, `click here <http://127.0.0.1:8000/eden>`_, or click on the Geospatial menu, then Crisis Management, then Sahana Eden.
 By default, you will have view-only rights to access the data.
 If you wish to create new records, or edit existing records, you will need to be logged in as a user - use the following credentials to get started.

-* Username: sahana
+* Username: admin
-* Password: sahana
+* Password: admin

 If you have entered example crowd-sourced data in Ushahidi, then you can access that information in Sahana Eden by `following this link <http://127.0.0.1:8000/eden/irs/ireport/ushahidi>`_.